SeanDutt/SeanDutt/README.md

 ## 2023 Accomplishments:

-## Professional:
+## Professional accomplishments:

-In 2023 I wrote over 500 test cases using jasmine, karma, and playwright.
+- Wrote over 500 test cases using the Jasmine, Karma, and Playwright libraries.

-- **Contributions:**
-  - Implemented over 500 automated testing scenarios using Jasmine and Karma.
-  - Played a key role in designing the testing architecture.
-  - Provided mentorship on testing best practices.

-- **Impact:**
-  - Significantly increased test coverage, resulting in a more resilient and maintainable codebase.
-  - Facilitated a testing culture within the team, promoting collaboration and knowledge sharing.
+- Helped design the QA process for a product's development team.
+- Developed, and maintained, a culture of writing automated tests for your code before you merge it.

 ### Learning Opportunity Leadership